7.2

 x

-They absorb water like a sponge and can take over a day to dry, making them a travel-ender in the rain.
+They absorb water like a sponge and can take over a day to dry, a travel-ender in the rain.

 x